Fiezu/robotics-SHU/README.md

 # Robotics-SHU (Assessment)
 This project presents a robotic exploration within a maze, designed to simulate a network of streets, with the objective of identifying multiple designated points, referred to as "houses", without the necessity to return to its initial starting position.
 The robot operates on a white surface, with the maze boundaries depicted by black lines, demonstrating its capability to navigate through complex paths.

+In the code, you'll find sections within the `objectSeen` condition that are commented out, particularly where `deliveryMade` should be set to true.
+This was intentionally omitted, meaning the robot won't trace its path back to the start.
+This decision was made to focus on exploring and finding "houses" without returning to base.

 ## Zumo 32U4 Setup Guide
 ### Installation